AdobeDocs/creative-cloud-enterprise.en/help/max2020/acrobat-sign.md

 * Leverage the tools you use every day to send digital documents for signature

 **Presented by:**
-Rick Borstein, Senior Manager Solutions Consulting (Digital Media)
+Rick Borstein, Senior Manager Solution Consulting (Digital Media)

 ## View Menus on Mobile with Liquid Mode (2:57) {#tutorial4}